 But they can’t live in areas with completely dry air.

-When it comes to the Philodendron Burle Marx, a slow-release fertilizer works well.
+Regarding the Philodendron Burle Marx, a liquid or slow-release fertilizer works well.

 You can also use all-purpose fertilizer.
 Make sure you use it at half-strength though.

 No matter the type of fertilizer you use, you want a fertilizer that’s high in nitrogen.
-The nitrogen helps the leaves grow and glow.
+Nitrogen helps the leaves grow and glow.

 When the cold months hit, you only need to fertilize the plant once a month.